-Learning Units: 4
+Learning Units: 4 LU (4 hours)

-- Upon completion of this course, the student will have a better grasp of the complex trade-offs required when designing security into a building.
+- Upon completion of this course, the student will have a better grasp of the complex trade-offs required when designing security in a building.

 - The student will know how incremental security measures taken early in design can be more fully developed at a later date as budget allows or as needs change.

 - The student will understand how security design is a multi-disciplinary approach.

 - The student will have many design strategies that, when used, will result in enhanced life safety for building occupants in the event of a terrorist attack or other unforeseen catastrophe.